Lecrapouille/gdcef/README.md

 The following libraries and artifacts shall copied into the Godot project root `res://` else Godot will not be able to locate them and will complain about not being able to load the module dependencies at project startup.
-The destination folder is https://github.com/stigmee/stigmee inside its `build` folder (to be created).
+The destination folder is inside its `build` folder (to be created).
 Those files, for Windows, are mandatory to correctly startup CEF.
 Again, the `build.py` will do it for you, and for other operating system.

 ```
-📦Stigmee
+📦YourProject
  ┗ 📂build
     ┣ 📂locales                      ⬅️ locale-specific resources and strings
     ┃ ┣ 📜en-US.pak                  ⬅️ English